SANTHAN-2006/Lumi-HSP/README.md

 While the Lumi-HSP model boasts a high accuracy rate of 95%, it's essential to use its predictions as an initial warning rather than a definitive diagnosis.
 Relying solely on the model may not be advisable, as there are instances where it could yield incorrect results.
 Always consult a medical professional for accurate health assessments.

 # Contributor
-This project was developed by Santhan Kumar and is provided as-is under the General License.
+This project was developed by Santhan Kumar and is provided as-is under the GNU General Public License v3.0

 By using Lumi-HSP, you're tapping into advanced predictive capabilities.
 Remember, health decisions should be made with care and consultation with medical experts.
 Enjoy the benefits of data-driven insights while prioritizing your well-being.